schmouk/PyRandLib/README.md

 **BaseRandom** is the base class for every implemented PRNG in library **PyRandLib**.
 It inherits from the Python built-in class `random.Random`.
 It aims at providing simple common behavior for all PRNG classes of the library, the most noticeable one being the 'callable' nature of every implemented PRNG.

-Inheriting from the Python built-in class random.Random, **BaseRandom** provides access to many useful distribution functions as described in later section **Inherited Distribution Functions**.
+Inheriting from the Python built-in class random.Random, **BaseRandom** provides access to many useful distribution functions as described in later section **Inherited Distribution and Generic Methods**.

 Furthermore, every inheriting class MUST override the next three methods (if not, they each raise a `NotImplementedError` exception when called):